oswaldoludwig/Adversarial-Learning-for-Generative-Conversational-Agents/README.md

 ![alt tag](https://github.com/oswaldoludwig/Adversarial-Learning-for-Generative-Conversational-Agents/blob/master/model_GAN.png)

-while the following pseudocode explains the new algorithm:
+while the following pseudocode explains the new algorithm (see the paper for the definition of the variables):

 ![alt tag](https://github.com/oswaldoludwig/Adversarial-Learning-for-Generative-Conversational-Agents/blob/master/Algorithm_GAN.png)